Skip to main content

 Identify your issue:

-• Red X on dashcam icon - No usable storage
+• Red X on dashcam icon — USB formatting or drive failure

 • Missing footage — Gaps in recordings